 Plus I agree that teachers often become scapegoats for things which are not their fault.
 They play a very important role in education, but even when they are working their hardest they can only do so much.
 We say “it takes a village” to raise a kid, and I think that’s true.
 Successful students usually come from families that support their education.
 Parents are often just as important as teachers to students’ success— if not even more!
 I mean, I went to an awful high school, but I went on to do well at a good college because my parents were always supporting me and pushing me to succeed.

 And now what I’d like to know is . . .
 Are they going to hire “better” teachers to replace these 165?
 (And how will they know they are “better”?).
 The thing about firing teachers is they are usually replaced with less experienced teachers who take some time to get up to scratch.
 Either that, or the students are crammed into remaining teachers’ classes, and everybody suffers because there are too many students for one teacher to effectively teach.
-The district is cutting off its nose to spite its face.posted almost 3 years ago
+The district is cutting off its nose to spite its face.posted over 6 years ago

 There’s an article about this in Reader’s Digest.
 1) I know that’s not the most credible source, 2) I acknowledge that standardized tests are usually not a very good means of judging whether or not teachers are “good enough.”